 From the same people behind Schooners in Kings Heath comes this breakfast, brunch, lunch, drinks place on Stirchley’s main drag.
 I’ve tried it all, and it’s great, but the drinks part is what you are here for.
 Eight keg lines (including Guinness, Peroni and Koppaberg) offer a nice mix of 5 craft ales, and the can fridge bolsters that, with some lovely treats.
 A decent beer garden to boot, and it’s a great stop on the Stirchley Beer Mile.
 Come out of here, and turn right up a couple of doors. (you may even want to pop into Stir next door, on the way past as they have very recently had a couple of keg lines put in too)

 From the same gang behind the notorious Bonehead in Birmingham town, Deadbeat is a local dive bar, with good craft beer, picklebacks and wine.
 There is also monthly fun food going on, with pop-ups and resident chef made food for good measure.
 Low-lit, with rock tunes on, this may be what you were looking for all along!
 With 5 or 6 taps on, and a fridge full of cans for sale, there’s certainly a good choice.
-When you are done here, come out and carry on up the road about 10 doors.

 Starting in 2016, this brewery and tap room just over the river, offers brewery tours, great beer, and that old friend of ours…street food!
 It’s a big venue, with a friendly bar area, and numerous styles of Brummy-referenced beer on sale.
 When done here, come out and trace your steps back to the main road.
 Turn right and walk to the next set of lights, crossing over to our next stop.